Triazic/rust_threading/doc/characters/Lorel.md

 - chess (Queen's Rush, King for a Day abilities)

 Very low base movement (2).
 Queen's Rush can be used as a movement ability.
+Lorel's class would be a good secondary class for a class also without good movement, as Queen's Rush can compensate.

 ## Traits
 - Unsoiled: loses 5% HP if a unit (friendly or enemy) is next to her.
 If the target has the Kneeling or Servitude token, gain 10% health.